tj-mc/raspberry/README.md

 # raspberry
 Raspberry is a format for expressing JSX files as plain JSON.
 This makes it easier to programmatically generate and modify React & React Native code.

+## Why?
+The point of Raspberry to use some other form of system (GUI or command line) to generate actual React / RN code.
+This is useful for create 'App Builder' type systems, or programmatically generating whitelabel versions of an app.

+Raspberry differs from other JSON/XML formats as it is designed specifically for JSX.
+This includes state logic, hooks and conditional rendering.

+Because of this, Raspberry is provided a Node script, and is not designed to be run in the front end.

 ## How it looks
 ```
 example.raspberry.json